Pycter transfers your photos directly between devices.

 | Cloud storage | ~Premium feature | ✔ | ~Inconvenient |

-| Privacy | ✔End-to-end encrypted | ✘Readable by provider | ~Varies |
+✘Readable by provider | ~Varies |

 Pycter transfers photos directly between your devices instead of storing them on central servers.
 Because we don't need to store terabytes of photos, we don't need to charge for storage.
 Our optional cloud backup plan is how we keep the lights on.

-Yes.
-Every photo is end-to-end encrypted before leaving your device using the XSalsa20 stream cipher.
-Not even the Pycter team can see your photos, album names, or members.
+Additionally, you can enable end-to-end encryption.
+With it, not even the Pycter team can see your photos, album names, or members.

 Pycter runs on iOS, Android, Windows, macOS, and Linux.
 Your whole group can share together regardless of what devices they use.